dpse/tcli/docs/pattern-matching.md

 When the typed arguments do not match the pattern, the callback is not invoked.
 A usage hint is printed instead and the prompt switches to the error variant.
 The hint is the pattern itself, formatted with [`TCLIE_USAGE_FORMAT`](@/configuration.md#ansi-color-and-format-macros).

-When {{ kbd(key="Tab") }} is pressed mid-token, the matcher determines what is expected at the current position and offers it as a completion candidate.
+When {{ <kbd key="Tab" /> }} is pressed mid-token, the matcher determines what is expected at the current position and offers it as a completion candidate.
 For literal alternations the candidates are the alternations themselves (e.g. `on` and `off`).
 For `<wildcard>` tokens no candidates are offered, and the user types freely.

 ## Options